Marcello1952/Marshall-Rosenberg-NVC/NVC-Basics_BayNVC.md

 ## Universal Human Needs – Partial List
 **_(without reference to specific people, time, actions, things)_**

-<small>© 2014 Inbal, Miki and Arnina Kashtan • nvc@baynvc.org • [www.baynvc.org](https://www.baynvc.org) • 510-433-0700
-If you want to share these materials, visit http://bit.ly/material-share for information about what we ask of you.</small>
+<small>© 2014 Inbal, Miki and Arnina Kashtan • nvc@baynvc.org • [www.baynvc.org](https://www.baynvc.org) • 510-433-0700 <br> If you want to share these materials, visit http://bit.ly/material-share for information about what we ask of you.</small>

 _This list builds on Marshall Rosenberg's original needs list with categories adapted from Manfred Max-Neef.
 Neither exhaustive nor definitive, it can be used for study and for discovery about each person's authentic experience._